Getting Away from It All

 Getting Away from It All is a 1972 American made-for-television comedy film directed by Lee Philips and starring Larry Hagman, Barbara Feldon, Gary Collins, Jim Backus, Vivian Vance, and Burgess Meredith.
 It was aired on January 18, 1972 in the ABC Movie of the Week space.

 Plot

+Two New York City couples decide to leave their hectic urban lifestyles and retreat to the country, pursuing imagined bliss by buying and moving to a small, rustic island near Maine.
+They soon learn that rural living isn't quite what they thought it would be.